 Introduction

-[1] This court is confronted with three interrelated applications arising from a preservation of property order granted on 03 May 2018 by Masuku, J in favour of the Prosecutor General.
-The preservation order is in respect of the positive balance in Capricorn Asset Management Investment Entity number 13849639, and the positive balance in the Bank Windhoek account number NDP-1014291703 held in the name of Martin Nande Shilengudwa (I will, in this judgment, refer to this order as ‘the preservation order’).
+[1] This court is confronted with three interrelated applications arising from a preservation of property order granted on 03 May 2018 by Masuku, J in favour of the Prosecutor-General.
+There was no rule nisi accompanying the order.
+The preservation order is in respect of the positive balance in Capricorn Asset Management Investment Entity number 13849639, and the positive balance in the Bank Windhoek account number NDP-1014291703 held in the name of Martin Nande Shilengudwa.
+I will, in this judgment, refer to this order as ‘the preservation order’.

-[2] The applicants launched the first application seeking to anticipate the hearing of the preservation order (I will, in this judgment, refer to this application as ‘the anticipation application’).
-The Prosecutor General, did not only oppose the anticipate application but also instituted an application, which I regard as the second application, in terms of Rule 61, seeking an order setting aside the anticipate application as an irregular proceeding.
-The third application relates to the application instituted by the applicants, under s 58 of the Prevention of Organised Crime Act, 2009 for the rescission of the preservation order granted on 03 May 2018.
+[2] The applicants launched the first application seeking to anticipate the hearing of the preservation order.
+I will, in this judgment, refer to this application as ‘the anticipation application’.
+The Prosecutor-General, did not only oppose the anticipation but also instituted an application, which I regard as the second application, in terms of rule 61, seeking an order setting aside the anticipation application as an irregular proceeding.
+The third application relates to the application instituted by the applicants, under s 58 of the Prevention of Organised Crime Act, 2004 for the rescission, alternatively variation of the preservation order granted on 03 May 2018.

 Background

-[3] Mr. Martin Nande Shilengudwa and Mrs Hilma Dalondoka Shilengudwa were the joint registered owners of an immoveable property known and described as Erf No 2780, Wanaheda, Extension No 2, measuring 1,214 square meters in extent (I will for ease of reference refer to this erf as o as the ‘property’ and to Mr and Ms Shilengudwa as the applicants).
+[3] Mr. Martin Nande Shilengudwa and Mrs. Hilma Dalondoka Shilengudwa were the joint registered owners of an immovable property known and described as Erf No 2780, Wanaheda, Extension No 2, measuring 1,214 square meters in extent (I will for ease of reference refer to this Erf as the ‘property’ and to Mr. and Mrs. Shilengudwa as the applicants).

-[4] On 06 July 2017 the applicants sold the property to an entity known as the Business and Intellectual Property Authority, registration number 21/2011/0482 (I will for the sake of convenience refer to this entity as the ‘Authority’) for an amount of N$ 18 000 000.
-At the time (that is on 06 July 2017) when the applicants sold the property to the Authority the Authority was still registered as a section 21 Company.
-On 30 August 2017 the Authority, by Deed of Transfer No. T 5710/2017 obtained registration of the property into its name.
+[4] On 06 July 2017, the applicants sold the property to an entity known as the Business and Intellectual Property Authority, registration number 21/2011/0482 (I will for the sake of convenience refer to this entity as the ‘Authority’) for an amount of N$ 18 000 000.
+On 30 August 2017, the Authority, by Deed of Transfer No. T 5710/2017 obtained registration of the property into its name.

-[5] I find it appropriate to divert from the background and set out the changing status of the Authority.
-From the documentation that was presented to me it appears that the Authority was initially registered and operated as a section 21 company, that is, an association incorporated not for gain.
+[5] I find it appropriate to divert from the background and to set out the changing status of the Authority.
+From the documentation that was presented to me, it appears that the Authority was initially registered and operated as a section 21 company, that is, an association incorporated not for gain.
 On 16 January 2017 the Business and Intellectual Property Authority Act, 2016, came into operation.
 It established the Business and Intellectual Property Authority as a statutory body.
-On 14 June 2017 the Authority’s Board of Directors resolved to dissolve the section 21 company, and further resolved to, as a result of the creation of a statutory Authority, transfer all its staff and property to the statutory Authority.
-On 30 August 2017 the section 21 Authority was, pursuant to the 14 June 2017 resolution, deregistered.
+On 14 June 2017, the Authority’s Board of Directors resolved to dissolve the section 21 company, and further resolved to, as a result of the creation of a statutory body, transfer all its staff and property to the statutory body.
+On 30 August 2017, the section 21 company was, pursuant to the 14 June 2017 resolution, deregistered.

-[6] I now return to the brief background information.
-During October 2017 the Anti-Corruption Commission received a complaint relating to alleged irregularities pertaining to the sale and purchase of the property.
-After investigating the complaints the Director of the Anti-Corruption Commission reported the matter to the Prosecutor General who in turn on an urgent and ex parte basis approached this Court seeking a preservation of property order.
+[6] I now return to the brief background.
+During October 2017, the Anti-Corruption Commission received a complaint relating to alleged irregularities pertaining to the sale and purchase of the property.
+After investigating the complaints, the Director of the Anti-Corruption Commission reported the matter to the Prosecutor-General who, on an urgent and ex parte basis, approached this court seeking a preservation of property order.